Fadlay/Bard-Tuber/README.md

 # AI-Tuber
 This code is designed to read chat messages from YouTube and then utilize Bard language model to generate responses.
-The output from Bard is then read out loud using a TTS (Text-to-Speech) engine provided by pyttsx3.
+The output from Bard is then read out loud using a TTS (Text-to-Speech) engine provided by silero.

 # Setup
 Install dependencies
 ```
 git clone https://github.com/Fadlay/Bard-Tuber.git
-cd AI-Vtuber
+cd Bard-Tuber
 pip install -r requirements.txt
 ```
 It also requires [`ffmpeg`](https://ffmpeg.org/) to be installed